hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Moved the edit related logics into edit module (i.e copy/cut/paste/del cell, insert/delete row/col, rcopy/rclear).
 Even rgennums which edits contents of the cells also moved into edit module.

+For rcmds which require source and destination cell ranges (i.e commands like rcopy and rcopyasis), if user gives only the source cell range and then only the start cell address wrt the destination, then infer the destination end cell address from the source cell range.